Fifth and Sixth Sport Camp

 In addition to listening to biblical teachings, the children participated in activities related to teaching and spaces for reflection that motivated them to be firm in their faith and trust in God at all times.
 It was a week full of joy, learning and spiritual growth.

-Sport camp for High School
+Camp for High School

-The sports camp for high school juniors is held one week after the school camp and represents a special opportunity for teenagers to live an experience full of fun, learning and spiritual growth.
+The camp for high school students is held one week after the school camp and represents a special opportunity for teenagers to have an experience full of fun, learning and spiritual growth.
 This year, we had the valuable participation of 21 volunteers, who dedicated their time and effort to ensure that each activity was meaningful and well organized.
 Although the week was marked by constant rains, this did not stop the enthusiasm or the teachings: not a single day was cancelled.
 Perseverance was key!

-The central theme this year was the life of David, a young pastor with a heart after God’s own heart.
+The central theme this year was the life of David, a young shepherd with a heart after God’s own heart.
 His story taught us that, although he faced great challenges and did not come from a prominent family, God chose him to be king.
 He was a powerful example for young people: God does not look at the outside, but at the depths of the heart.

 “The LORD does not look at what man looks at; for man looks at what is before his eyes, but the LORD looks at the heart.” – 1 Samuel 16:7